 dedicated error handling macros and never by

-using statements such as assert
+using statements such as assert,

-, because the
+abort or exit, because the

 application cannot manage or log these statements.
 The way how the